 Originally named the Buffalo, Lockport & Rochester Railway, this line was originally planned to be a high-speed route between Rochester and Toronto, and was built to the highest standards of the time to allow for heavy, frequent trains.
 While the connection to Toronto was never built, the majority of construction was completed 1909, largely parallel to the New York Central’s Falls Road division as far as Lockport.
 In 1911, the line was sold to Clifford Beebe, who also controlled interurban lines connecting Rochester and Syracuse.
 In 1919, the line was acquired by local Rochester interests and renamed the Rochester, Lockport & Buffalo Railway.
 Starting in 1928, RL&B trains were routed into the Rochester Subway at Lyell Avenue and terminated at City Hall station.
 All passenger service on the RL&B ended when the line was abandoned on April 30, 1931.

-We believe this station came from Adams Basin, though there is a possibility it was located near Brockport.
+We believe this station came from Spencerport.
 More than likely, this station was constructed around 1908 when the RL&B was established.
 After the end of train service in 1931, this building was purchased by a local farmer where it was used as a children’s playhouse.
 Fortunately, it remained in good condition and largely unaltered until our museum purchased the structure at auction in 1995.

 Upon its arrival at our museum, volunteers took important steps towards stabilizing and preserving the historic trolley stop.
 It was placed onto a sturdy steel frame with wheels attached so it could be relocated like a trailer to different parts of our museum campus.
 Initially, the building was painted brown with cream trim, our best guess based on information available at the time.

-A new transfer point named “Midway” was established as the connection between New York Museum of Transportation’s trolleys and R&GV’s diesel trains.
-Our volunteers relocated the RL&B shelter to Midway to once again serve passengers waiting for their trolley to arrive!
+On display in our yard at Industry for many years, in 2009 we moved the shelter to the end of our line, naming the location “Midway.”
 In 2013, the station was repainted dark red with dark green trim, which we believe is a more accurate representation of how this building would have appeared when it was in service on the RL&B. Midway Station is currently only used for special events, and is not open to the public.

 - Station built by BL&R Ry. in 1908